Approximating the Fourier Transform of Ring-Like Images: the Focal Expansion: Derivation

 \subsection{Summary}

 We now summarize the main results of Section~\ref{sec: The Method}.
 These approximation procedures are the main results of the present work; their most important property is that they are \textit{uniformly valid}, meaning they represent the true function well over a full range of arguments, not just in the small or large argument limits (there are caveats for Fourier transforms of delta-function rings -- see section~\ref{sec: delta function rings}).
-We first describe the procedure of approximating a generic Bessel $J_n$ function integral:\\
+We stress that this is the main non-trivial property of the focal expansion: despite fixing its coefficients via simple Taylor matching at the origin, the expansions' unusual structure renders this local matching globally meaningful.
+We now describe the procedure of approximating a generic Bessel $J_n$ function integral:\\

 \textit{Consider an integral of the form

 with the lower limit $\varepsilon$ taken to be either $0$ or $-\infty$.
 To calculate the focal expansion of \cref{eq: summary int} analytically one needs to first transform $f$ via a series of semi-qualitative steps:} \begin{enumerate} \item Determine whether $f(r)$ is significantly peaked at the origin (as compared to its values for $|r|>0$).
 If not, skip to step 4, replacing $g$ with $f$. \item If $f'(0)=0$ fit a Gaussian $A e^{-B r^2}$ to $f(r)$ at the origin, otherwise fit an exponential $A e^{-B r}$, where $A,B$ are constants. \item Subtract the fit function from $f(r)$ and call the result $g(r)$.
 The subtraction can be accounted for analytically as the integral over the fit function can be expressed in closed form via \cref{eq: exp fit,eq: gaussian fit}. \item It remains to calculate the integral over $g(r)$.
 First determine an approximate radius $r=a>0$ at which $g(r)$ is peaked.
 The choice can be rough and qualitative without fundamentally affecting the accuracy of the subsequent expansion. \textit{Note: if $\varepsilon=-\infty$ it may happen after the weight-removal step above that there are two separate peaks, one on each side of the origin.
 These have to be manually separated into two functions, each peaked in only one region.
 See section~\ref{section: peak at origin} for an example.} \item Choose an approximating function $G(r)$ such that $G(r-a)\approx g(r)$ for $r>0$ but which is defined on the full real line, that last requirement will be trivially satisfied if $\varepsilon=-\infty$.
 The choice should be guided by analytic simplicity and introducing as little extra weight away from the $r=a$ peak as possible.
 In many practical situations the value of $a$ will be directly suggested by an explicit phase factor $e^{-2\pi i a \rho}$ in $\widehat{g}(\rho)$.
 We refer to $a$ as the \textit{shift parameter}. \end{enumerate} Once $G$ and $a$ have been chosen, we switch to quantitatively analyzing the integral